shrimple-technologies/ouch/README.md

 - Intergration with the GNOME platform
 - Privacy respecting (we do not collect **any** data)
 - Mobile support
+- Extremely lightweight (the binary is just a little under a megabyte large!)

 ## Installing